diagrid-labs/catalyst-tetris/README.md

 ## Generate the Diagrid dev config file

-Once all the Diagrid Catlayst resources have been created run the following command to generate the Diagrid dev config file in the root of the repo:
+Once all the Diagrid Catalyst resources have been created run the following command to generate the Diagrid dev config file in the root of the repo:

 ```bash
 diagrid dev scaffold
 ```

 This results in a `dev-catalyst-tetris` file in the root of the repo.
-This file contains the configuration for the `game` and `users` services.
+This file contains app connection details for the `game` and `users` services.
 Some attributes are provided such as `DAPR_API_TOKEN`, `DAPR_APP_ID`, and endpoints provided by Catalyst.

 You need to update the following attributes for both the `game` and the `users` service: